IRS filing season is open. File your IRS for free (early access) →

 What counts as a qualifying business expense for the 15% rule?

-Social Security contributions, invoices from suppliers (Portuguese or foreign) for goods and services used in your activity, and the €4,104 specific deduction.
-Social Security contributions count in full.
+Social Security contributions (up to a cap of 10% of your gross services income), invoices from suppliers (Portuguese or foreign) for goods and services used in your activity, and a fixed specific deduction of roughly €4,587 (2026).
+The specific deduction and the capped Social Security don't add together, AT takes whichever is larger.
 Foreign-supplier invoices (AWS, Stripe, GitHub, Vercel) count but must be declared manually in Quadro 17-C of Anexo B, or registered on the e-Fatura portal (they are not captured automatically).

 If I use the simplified regime, do I need to keep receipts?